-Dr Carling works alongside ENT surgeons and GP specialists to provide hearing services for children of all ages.
-She commonly tests for glue ear and for hearing loss in children aged 3 and above.
-In certain situations she will test children from birth onwards, subject to discussion with parents.
+We work alongside ENT surgeons and GP specialists to provide hearing services for children of all ages.
+We commonly test for glue ear and for hearing loss in children aged 3 and above.
+In certain situations, we will test children from birth onwards, subject to discussion with parents.

 Please note that we allow 1 hour for all paediatric appointments.
 We are happy for one or both parents to attend their child’s appointment, but ask that siblings are not present.